AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ___

 ## Project Goals
-,

 Given 2021 rehab facility conditions data, identify what condidition has the most occurrences.
-Train
+This information will affect new training, safety rules and procedures.

 ___

 ## Project Description

-With growing demands in the market the VP of sales at a superstore giant has asked us, what should our sales goals for 2018 be?
-Given sales data for the years 2014 through 2017 the goal of this project is to determine what trends exist in the sales data that can help us determine what sales trends we can expect in 2018.
-Furthermore, we aim to discover where strengths, or weaknesses, exist in the sales numbers so that we can provide recommendations for improving sales, and profit, going forward.
+Medicare wants to know what can we find from 2021 inpatient rehabilitation information.
+Simple question as to what was the leading condition, what state has the highest and lowest of it.
+This study will help on mandatory training decision, implementation of safety rules and procedures.

 ___

 ## Initial Questions

-- What are the total sales trends on a weekly basis?
-- What are the total sales trends on a monthly and quarterly basis?
+- What is the most occurrent condition?
-- Are there any times in the year when sales are consistently higher, or lower, than the rest of the year?
-- Does separating the data by region provide clearer sales trends?
-- Does separating the data by product category provide clearer sales trends?
+- What state has the highest number of it?
+What city?
+- Which states has the lowest number of it?
+What city?
+- What about region?
 - Is there a relationship between discount and profit?

 ___